mehdiowlia/compiler/README.md

 ***
 ## TODO
 - [ ] all the files need some edits
->- [ ] linked list in "first try.cpp" file is not compilited
+>- [ ] linked list in "first try.cpp" file is not completed
 >- [ ] tree in "tree.cpp" file is not compilited
->- [ ] scanner in "starting scanner.cpp" file is not compilited
+>- [ ] scanner in "starting scanner.cpp" file is not completed
 >- [ ] etc
 - [ ] some file should added in future
 >- [ ] compiler scanner